Chat Completions

 }'

-Example 3: JSON Response Format
+Example 3: Streaming Response

 curl -X POST 'https://apis.threatwinds.com/api/ai/v1/chat/completions' \